ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 > > - loading and saving
 > > - filtering on the "_RA2000" column
 > >
-> > Some of the processing is common but needs to be done slightly differnetly:
+> > Some of the processing is common but needs to be done slightly differently:
 > > - The list of columns to keep
 > >
 > > Some processing isn't needed for NVSS: